 Bulldog and French Bulldog Corneal Ulcer TIPS & WARNINGS

-Bulldog ulcer tip #1 RESTRAIN: place a buster collar to prevent any further injury
+Place a buster collar to prevent any further injury

-BULLDOG CORNEAL ULCERS WARNINGS
+BULLDOG CORNEAL ULCER WARNINGS

 *This guide was compiled courtesy of Dr. Kraemer, a “must-read” manual for any current or future bully owner